EraYaN/jellyfin-stats/README.md

 # jellyfin-stats
-A quick and dirty tool to get some media stats from your Jellyfin Server library
+A quick and dirty tool to get some media stats from your Jellyfin Server library and to run simple queries on that data.

 ## Install (conda)

 Use this is you have a working install of conda or mamba.

 ```
-conda env create -f envrionment.yml
+conda env create -f environment.yml
 ```

 ## Install (mkvirtualenv)